rahulhayaran/voyabot/README.md

 ### If you want to search LinkedIn:

-2. Fill in `queries.xlsx` with the Roles you are interested in.
-Every row corresponds to a new Firm.
-Within a single row, enter a spaced-comma list of the Roles you want for that specific firm.
+2. Fill in `queries.xlsx` with the `Role`s you are interested in.
+Every row corresponds to a new `Firm`.
+Within a single row, enter a spaced-comma list of the `Role`s you want for that specific `Firm`.
 For instance, if I was trying to search for Machine Learning Engineers and Software Engineers at Firm A and Product Managers and Data Scientists at Firm B, I'd enter the following
 ```python
 ----------------------------------------------
 |Machine Learning Engineer, Software Engineer|